faboshanghai/PCBstudio2023/README.md

 ### How?

-* Demystify electronics &gt; anyone can learn how it works and make it
+* Demystify electronics: anyone can learn how it works and make it
-* Learn what each component does &gt; design a circuit
+* Learn what each component does: design a circuit
-* Make a circuit out of raw copper and components \(no pre-made Arduinos\)
+* Make a circuit out of raw copper and components (no pre-made Arduinos)
-* Program your circuit to do something &gt; less than 10 lines of code
+* Program your circuit to do something: less than 10 lines of code